b-yond-infinite-network/production-readiness-checklist/docs/references/design-doc-template.md

 ## New Technologies Introduced (Optional)

-> If the service introduces a new technology that hasn’t been widely used in Mercari, introduce it and explain why it’s necessary.
+> If the service introduces a new technology that hasn’t been widely used , introduce it and explain why it’s necessary.

 ## References